dinhomathias/Amc/Extensions-–-Advanced-Filters.md

 1. Set `self.data_filter=True` for your filter.
 2. If the update should be handled return a dictionary of the form `{attribute_name: [values]}`.
 This dict will be merged with the internal dict of the `context` argument making `value` available as `context.attribute_name`.
 This currently works with `MessageHandler`, `CommandHandler` and `PrefixHandler`, which are the only handlers that accept filters.

-   **Note:** The keys of the returned dict must be *lists*.
+   **Note:** The values of the returned dict must be *lists*.
 This is necessary to make sure that multiple data filters can be merged meaningfully.

 If you want this to work with your custom handler, make sure that `YourHandler.collect_additional_context` does something like